c71n93/compiler-performance-testing/README.md

 	- `--no-rsync` -  disable synchronization with board (can be used only with --build-only flag)
 - `--run-only` - only run tests
 - `--nruns NRUNS` (*default = 1*) - number of tests runs (natural number)
+- `--compare-results` - compare and print results to stdout
+- `--remote-hostname` - IP adress of the board (replaces the value in the config, if specified)
+- `--remote-username` - board user name (replaces the value in the config, if specified)
+- `--remote-password` - board password (replaces the value in the config, if specified)

 *Important note: tests can only be run if they have been built and synced with the board before.
 Otherwise it will cause errors.*